Lesson video

 So discussion question.

-I'd like to think, what does Matilda's childhood tell us about mediaeval women?
-So pause video now what you consider that question and I'll see you in just a moment.
+So pause the video now whilst you consider that question, and I'll see you in just a moment.

 Okay, welcome back.

-Hopefully got on fine with that question.
+Hopefully you got on fine with that question.

-So some of the things you could have said were the fact that there was no portrait could mean that Matilda was possibly seen as unimportant, even though she was a princess.
+So some of the things you could have said were the fact that there was no portrait could mean that Matilda was possibly seen as unimportant even though she was a princess.

 She was betrothed at the age of eight, so she had no say in who she would like to marry.

-She was sent to be married to a foreign ruler, so possible she was mainly seen as a useful tool to help her father as opposed to a person in her own right who has her own dreams and aspirations.
+So possible she was mainly seen as a useful tool to help her father as opposed to a person in her own right who has her own dreams and aspirations.

 And she was sent away from family to strangers at the age of eight.